What is General Account?

 It starts when the policyholder purchases a policy from the insurance company.
 Thereafter, the premium that is received by the insurer is used in the following manner:

-- Day-to-Day expenses say administrative expenditure.
+- Day-to-Day expenses say administrative expenses.

 - Investments in varying assets, so as to match the return and risk.